 Doby pointed at the picture of Station 12.
 “We were there, inside,” he said, facing the Elder and Kirhan.
 “And we have a platform to prove it.”

 “Impossible!”
 Kirhan roared, and the room exploded into confusion.

 Pako Hram raised his hand.
 “Let us hear what he has to say.
 After all, he did bring back that platform.”

 “We brought back much more than that, Elder,” Doby declared.
 “The knowledge that we are Man!”

 Kirhan jumped to his feet and pointed a bony finger at Doby.
 “Blasphemer!
 You dare defile—”

 Pako Hram pounded the table with his palm.
 “Silence!”
 When a semblance of order returned, he stared hard at Doby.
 “Explain yourself.”

 “Man built STOR to help govern Earth.
-The city Monitors controlled communications, transport systems, and many other things besides, including the Keepers.
-A routine system upgrade broke the control link with the tracking stations and STOR began to operate independently.
+The city Monitors controlled communications, transportation systems, and many other things besides, including the Keepers.
+A routine system software upgrade broke the control link with the tracking stations and STOR began to operate independently.
 It is not clear why control was not restored, but one thing we do know.
 Using brain imprinting, Man was enslaved.
 There is no THAR, and we are not its constructs.”

 “You are babbling, boy!”
-Kirhan declared and turned to the others.
+Kirhan declared, and turned to the others.
 “No one can possibly believe what he is saying.
 THAR created us to serve him, and one day Man will return from the stars and free us.”